coq/coq/doc/sphinx/language/gallina-specification-language.rst

       The types of the constructors have to satisfy a *positivity condition* (see Section :ref:`positivity`).
 This condition ensures the soundness of the inductive definition.
-The positivity checking can be disable using the command :cmd:`Unset Positivity Checking` or the attribute ``assume_positive`` (see :ref:`gallina-attributes`).
+The positivity checking can be disabled using the command :cmd:`Unset Positivity Checking` or the attribute ``assume_positive`` (see :ref:`gallina-attributes`).